 Office of the Consumer Protector

-The Office of the Consumer Protector was primarily established as a provincial protection agency that is aimed at providing access, information, education and redress to consumers within the province who may experience consumer related disputes.
+The Office of the Consumer Protector (OCP) is aimed at providing access, information, education and compensation to consumers within the province who may experience consumer related disputes.

 The Western Cape Office of the Consumer Protector is mandated to act as a consumer protection agency within the province by virtue of the provisions of national and provincial legislation.

 The mandate to perform consumer protection functions is derived from the Constitution of the Republic of South Africa.
 Schedule 4, Part A of the Constitution prescribes that the area of consumer protection is a functional area of concurrent national and provincial legislative competence.
 This entails that at provincial level, provincial governments have the authority to legislate on the arena of consumer protection and also provide associated services within this arena.

 The vision of the OCP is the provision of a consumer protection service that is acknowledged and regarded as a leader within the provincial and national government structure.